Bacis/inspector-dapp/README.md

 # Welcome to Shield!

 **Shield** has the ambitious goal of providing a strong layer of security against fraudulent or malicious intents in the Crypto world.
 It is strictly designed and built according to the principles of **privacy** and **security**.
 Through secure Machine Learning models, it parses in real time the user's navigation experience and promptly warns for potential Crypto-related scams.
+Furthermore, for any correct potential scam identification (and thus contribution to our scam dataset), our users will get rewarded with Shield's token.

 # Architecture